prasobhgv/ctb1/README.md

 ## Recommendations
 <p align="justify">

-1. To overcome the end of service support to the existing infrastructure for Sharepoint On-prem 2013 version and to increase the compute and storage power, it's best to opt for the Sharepoint Online Services.
+To overcome the end of service support to the existing infrastructure for Sharepoint On-prem 2013 version and to increase the compute and storage power, it's recommended to opt for the Sharepoint Online Services.
+The Covid-19 pandemic exposed the limitations of on-premise software.
+As many people were forced to work from home during the pandemic, there was a quick realization that on-premise software may not be the best option moving forward.
+On-premise software simply refers to software run on computers at the location of the person or organization using the software.
+When compared to things like the cloud or server farms, on-premise software is greatly limited.
+So, the problem that organizations commonly faced at the height of the pandemic was an inability to access information remotely."()

 </p>

 ## Justifications
 <p align="justify">
-"The Covid-19 pandemic exposed the limitations of on-premise software.
-As many people were forced to work from home during the pandemic, there was a quick realization that on-premise software may not be the best option moving forward.
-On-premise software simply refers to software run on computers at the location of the person or organization using the software.

-When compared to things like the cloud or server farms, on-premise software is greatly limited.
-So, the problem that organizations commonly faced at the height of the pandemic was an inability to access information remotely."(https://powell-software.com/resources/blog/sharepoint-online-vs-on-premise/)
+SharePoint Online comprises both web and cloud-based technologies.
+It eliminates high data storage costs, subscription charges, and other SharePoint on-premises deployments.

+The primary benefits of migrating to the SharePoint Online platform are:

+The ability to integrate with Microsoft 365 applications High-level security features
+Compatibility with mobile devices, so information is accessible on the go Easy external collaboration efforts with users
+HIPPA, FIMSA, and ISO27001 compliance, among others Ability to create document libraries for enhanced collaboration efforts
 </p>

 ## References